 They automatically detect license plates and record the number, an image of the small portion of the car that surrounds the plate, and date, time and location.

-Will they record people or other identifying information?
+Are they set up to record people or other personal identifying information?

 Will having the license plates recorded give the police access to registration or other DMV records?

 They are compared to a database of vehicles that have already been identified as wanted vehicles connected to felonies (stolen vehicles, Amber Alerts, etc).
 If a match is found, the police are notified.

 Will the readers capture images of all vehicles entering the city?

 No. They’ll be placed along main thoroughfares, not at every location where cars enter the city.

 Can people easily hide their plates using sprays or cellophane?